 2. a predecessor of the presentations we are giving today.
 More than 120 of these guest-speaking presentations were conducted in driver education and science/math educator classes from 2013-2016.

-In 2021, GDA began implementing the Green Driving from the Start (GDFTS) project, offering presentations in driver education and driving school classes.
-These presentations covered both smart driving practice tips in an ICE vehicle (to reduce CO2 emissions and fuel costs), and an introduction to low- to zero-emission vehicles.
-In July, 2022, the GDFTS project name was changed to The Clean Transportation Path (TCTP).
-This allowed the project to be primarily focused on low- to zero-emission vehicle education, though GDFTS presentations are still available as an option.
-At this time, we began offering our presentations, additionally, in high school STEM classes.
+In 2021, GDA began implementing the Green Driving from the Start (GDFTS) project, offering presentations in driver education classes.
+These presentations covered both smart driving practice tips for gas-powered vehicles (to reduce CO2 emissions and fuel costs), and an introduction to low- to zero-emission vehicles.
+In 2022, the GDFTS project name was changed to The Clean Transportation Path (TCTP).
+This allowed the project to be focused on low- to zero-emission vehicle education for high school STEM education classes, though, starting in 2024, Smart Driving from the Start presentations, intended for driver education classes, are also offered under the TCTP project.

 FOR INTERESTED EDUCATORS: Below is a YouTube video of images (advancing in 12 seconds each), not narrated, from the full animated The Clean Transportation Path PowerPoint slide presentation shown in the classroom; the presenter provides elaboration on the slides.
 NOTE: this is the PowerPoint for Vermont; it is customized for each state.